Vikas-700/Vikas-700/README.md

 # About Me-
-Hey there! 👋 I'm Vikas Kumar, a second-year BCA student passionate about computer applications.
+Hey there! 👋 I'm Vikas Kumar, a final-year BCA student passionate about computer applications.
 I'm diving into data analytics, leveraging my skills in programming, problem-solving, and database management.
 Let's connect and explore opportunities together!

 ## Programming Languages